jerrybach98/sql-digital-media-trends/README.md

 # Digital Media Trends

 This project applies my SQL skills in a realistic setting using the Chinook dataset, a database simulating a digital media store.
 To emulate a real-world scenario, I am posing as an analyst responding to questions from a CEO.
-My goal is to create and interpret SQL query results, translate them into understandable insights, and visualize the data using Tableau.
+My goal is to create and interpret SQL query results, translate them into understandable insights for someone without technical expertise, and visualize the data using Tableau.

 ## Tech Stack
 - **Tools:** SQL